 The prohibition of pets in residential communities does not apply to the use of an assistive animal.
 If you require the use of an assistive animal, you must contact the assignments staff in the Department of Housing and Residence Life (DHRL) to ensure your compliance with the proper registration and approval procedures.
 DHRL assignments staff will communicate final approval prior to the assistive animal moving into the residential space.
-Failure to comply with pet policy and guidelines will result in the administrative cancellation of your housing contract.
+Failure to comply with pet policy and guidelines will result in the administrative cancellation of your housing contract and a referral to the Community Living Guide Process.
+Residence Life Staff are authorized to enter spaces to verify the presence or removal of an unauthorized animal.